tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/language-support.md

 ---
 # Language analyzers (Azure Search Service REST API)

-A *language analyzer* is a specific component of search technology that breaks text into elements, filters out non-essential words, and reduces words to root forms for more efficient tokenization.
+A *language analyzer* is a specific component of a [full-text search engine](https://docs.microsoft.com/azure/search/search-lucene-query-architecture) that performs lexical analysis using the linguistic rules of the target language.
 You can specify which analyzer to use on a field-by-field basis.

 By default, searchable fields in Azure Search are analyzed with the [Apache Lucene Standard analyzer (standard lucene)](http://lucene.apache.org/core/4_9_0/analyzers-common/index.html) which breaks text into elements following the ["Unicode Text Segmentation"](http://unicode.org/reports/tr29/) rules.
 Additionally, the standard analyzer converts all characters to their lower case form.
 Both indexed documents and search terms go through the analysis during indexing and query processing.

-Azure Search supports a variety of languages.
-There are text analyzers for each supported language that account for characteristics of that language.
-Azure Search offers two types of language analyzers:
+Azure Search provides text analyzers that account for characteristics of various languages.
+You can choose from Lucene and Microsoft analyzers:

 -   35 analyzers backed by Lucene.